epogrebnyak/runnable-python/README.md

 3. Advanced level: Forecast the outcomes of programs over repeated runs using some theory or a simulation.
 Generalize code for reuse, make tests and refactor code for maintainability.
 Think of extensions for real-life cases.

-Depending on students' prior programming background a specific course objective may be limited to the first level or aim higher.
+Depending on students' prior programming background a specific course objective may be limited to the entry level or aim higher.
 Advanced level tasks would be appropriate for technical students.

 Task list